Broadway Tower occupies a stunning location at the top of the Cotswolds escarpment, in the county of Worcestershire.

 She commissioned the construction of the tower to find out.
 It was conceived by renowned and prolific Georgian landscape architect Lancelot Capability Brown, before being designed in 1794 by James Wyatt.

 Designed to appear Saxon, it was actually built between 1798 and 1799.
 Suffice to say, it could be seen quite clearly from the Lady’s home.
+The tower features three round corner turrets and battlements.

 War Memorial